Back Pain Leads to Leg Pain

 Reasons for Back Pain

-Back discomfort can stem from various factors, which can be broadly categorized into medical, inflammatory, and mechanical/structural variations.
+Back discomfort can stem from various factors, broadly categorized into medical, inflammatory, and mechanical/structural variations.
 Medical causes may include issues such as herniated discs or spinal stenosis, while inflammatory causes could be conditions like arthritis or ankylosing spondylitis.
-Mechanical/structural variations encompass issues like muscle strain, poor posture, or spinal misalignment.
+Mechanical/structural variations encompass problems like muscle strain, poor posture, or spinal misalignment.
 Each of these categories presents its own set of challenges and potential treatment approaches.

 Issues with mechanics and structures